monkeymars/pipa-fns/README.md

 # Function: pipa-fns

-The pipe function is a utility function that allows you to compose a series of functions together, where the output of one function becomes the input of the next function.
+The **pipa** - _pipe function_, is a utility function that allows you to compose a series of functions together, where the output of one function becomes the input of the next function.
 It takes in an array of functions and returns a new function that can be invoked with an argument.
 The functions can be synchronous or asynchronous, and the output can be a value or a promise.

 #### Installation